vippsas/vipps-login-wordpress/readme.txt

 * For some reason, a bug where the blogversion was *outputed* didn't kick in on our systems, but broke login for some users.
 This version restores normal operations.

 = 2021.11.18 Version 1.1.15 =
-* Versioning headers sent to Vipps to aid debugging
+* Versioning headers sent to Vipps MobilePay to aid debugging

 = 2021.11.10 Version 1.1.14 =
 * Slight improvement in programmability of the login function for those who want to extend the plugin